tateprop/first-webpage/README.md

 I got lazy on the formatting but its not the main deal This overall was not so hard.
 I want the next challenge!!

+SO I'm putting some other stuff in this repo
+I'm doing InternetingIsHard.

+Firstly regarding the above
+1) * tag should be used only for border-box and setting margin/ padding to 0
+2) Resposive design is pretty cool
+3) RD helps with margin values because you know approx the size of display so you can set absolute values

+Still to look into.
+1) correct design princeples (when to use which tags etc.)
+2) naming conventions